-Exit Intent is an offer shown in a popup when a visitor is about to leave your website.
-It is your last chance to convert the visitor before they leave.
+An exit intent popup is an offer shown when a visitor is about to leave your website.
+And it is your last chance to convert the visitor before they exit.

 Done right, managing a visitor’s intent to leave can directly impact your conversion rates.
 Done wrong it can be an annoying distraction and be damaging to your brand.